Winston-503/movie_color_scheme/README.md

 Required parameters:
 - `video_path`: Path to the video file to process;
 - `result_path`: Path to save the resulting image (including .png);
-- `width`: Width of the resulting image, inches;
+- `width`: Width of the resulting image, inches.
+Default value: 25;
 - `height`: Height of the resulting image, inches.
+Default value: 5.

 Less important parameters:
 - `mode`: Mode to choose a color.
 If 'popular' - return the most popular color, else sample a color according to distribution.
 Default value: 'sample';